• Account

 Verdict: If you are trying to leave your day job as soon as possible, go the freelancing route.

-Long Term Brand Versus a Bridge Business
+Long-Term Brand Versus a Bridge Business

-The bottom line is that a niche blog is a long term branding play, and for many, freelancing is more of a bridge business (although this isn’t always the case).
+The bottom line is that a niche blog is a long-term branding play, and for many, freelancing is more of a bridge business (although this isn’t always the case).
 What’s a bridge business?
 It’s that thing that gets you from one phase of life to another.

 For me, I was working in finance.

-Then I went to work for the Tropical MBA and I also began doing freelance SEO.
+Then I went to work for with the Tropical MBA and I also began doing freelance SEO.
 Did I love freelancing?

 Not necessarily, but doing SEO work was the bridge that paid the bills and helped me grow my confidence while I transitioned into a business of professional blogging and creating online courses like Location Rebel Academy.